doodi687/23UADS4148_Vishal_Doodi-NN_Lab_2025/readme.md

 - Final Perceptron Accuracy: **100.00%** | Predictions: `[0 1 1 0]`

 #### My Comments
-- This Multi-Layer Perceptron (MLP) correctly XOR
+- This Multi-Layer Perceptron (MLP) correctly classify XOR operation.
 - Accuracy is calculated and printed for each model
 - Accuracy of 100% for both individual perceptrons and the final perceptron shows on Boolean function.
 - Weight initialization is random, which affect performance.